openharmony/ark_runtime_core/docs/rationale-for-bytecode.md

 needed forms.
 In this way, we save opcode space without compromising encoding size (on average).

 With such approach, we can carefully introduce various "overloads" for instruction when it could be beneficial.
-For example, we have three types of instructions for integer-sized arithmetics (acc-reg-reg, acc-reg, acc-imm) and integer-based jumps, but not for floating-point arithmetics (which is rare) and which is supposed to have only acc-reg form.
+For example, we have three types of instructions for integer-sized arithmetic (acc-reg-reg, acc-reg, acc-imm) and integer-based jumps, but not for floating-point arithmetic (which is rare) and which is supposed to have only acc-reg form.
 Another good choice for overloads are calls (different number of operands) and calls are the most popular instructions in applications (thus we again save encoding space).